 The Foundation Programme is a two-year generic training programme which forms the bridge between medical school and specialist/general practice training.
-Trainees will have the opportunity to gain experience in a series of placements in a variety of specialties and healthcare settings.
+Foundation doctors will have the opportunity to gain experience in a series of placements in a variety of specialties and healthcare settings.

 F1 - The first year of the Foundation Programme builds upon the knowledge, skills and competences acquired in undergraduate training.
 The learning objectives for this year are set by the General Medical Council.
 In order to attain full registration with the GMC, doctors must achieve specific competences by the end of this year (see the GMC website for more details).

 F2 – The second year of the Foundation Programme builds on the first year of training.
 The F2 year main focus is on training in the assessment and management of the acutely ill patient.
 Training also encompasses the generic professional skills applicable to all areas of medicine – team work, time management, communication and IT skills.

 More information on the Foundation Programme can be found on the national Foundation Programme website.

 What is a Foundation School?

 Foundation schools are the organisational unit responsible for foundation programme training.
 A foundation school is usually associated with a deanery – in our case, the Severn Foundation School has the same geographical ‘footprint’ as Severn Postgraduate Medical Education.

 For more about Foundation Schools and the roles of those in them, see Who's Who in the Foundation Programme.